Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Track Chance"				"33.3"

 			// The Mutant Tank's heat-seeking rocks have glow outlines when activated.
+			// Note: This setting relies on the glow settings under the "Tank #/Glow" section.
+			// Note: The glow outline may not appear when the "Glow Type" setting is set to "0" if the rock is not fully visible to the player.
 			// Note: This setting can be overridden for specific players.
 			// --
 			// 0: OFF